Artieeeee/artiliada.github.io/_posts/2024-12-27-NoTileMemoryEfficentSolution.md

 ---
 title:  "Simple and Efficent solution to Texture Repetition"
-excerpt: "Only 3 Samplers, 40~instructions"
+excerpt: "only 3 Samplers, 40~instructions"
 ---

 Original author